unoplatform/uno/doc/articles/uno-community-toolkit.md

 1. Install Nuget package for targeted control
  ![datagrid-nuget](uno-development/assets/controls/datagrid-nuget.JPG)
 Note: Be aware of which versions of Uno.UI are compatible with the Nuget package of each control.
+      If using version `3.0.0` or higher of `Uno.UI`, use version `6.1.0` or higher of `DataGrid` Nuget package.

 2. Add a reference to the UWP UI Controls